Shreyas220/Benchmarking/README.md

 # Benchmarking
-automating benchmarking Kubearmor and redis
+automating benchmarking Kubearmor with redis and nginx

 ## Steps to follow Before running Redis benchmark